AndrewGibbs/PathFinder/docs/guide/setup/octave.md

 # Octave installation

-For Octave coimpilation on Windows and Ubuntu, you need the [LAPACKE](https://www.netlib.org/lapack/lapacke.html) library installed.
+For Octave compilation on Windows and Linux, you need the [LAPACKE](https://www.netlib.org/lapack/lapacke.html) library installed.

 When on MacOS, you must also make sure `openblas` [is installed](https://formulae.brew.sh/formula/openblas).